Little brown bustard

-The little brown bustard (Eupodotis humilis) is a species of bird in the family Otididae.
+The little brown bustard (Heterotetrax humilis) is a species of bird in the family Otididae.
 Found in Ethiopia and Somalia, its natural habitats are subtropical or tropical dry shrubland and subtropical or tropical dry lowland grassland.
 As indicated by its name, this bustard is the world's smallest at 45 cm (18 in) and 600 grams (1.3 lb).
 It is threatened by habitat destruction.

 Description

+The smallest species in its genus, the little brown bustard reaches a maximum length of about 45 cm.
+They are light brown birds with whitish underparts, long necks and legs, relatively short bill, powder-down and photoreactive porphyrins at the base of feathers, no uropygial gland, no hind toe and nidifugous young.